Velatryx/tmux-guide/README.md

 Note: Learning tmux is *NOT* necessary for people who work in/study cybersecurity.
 You can use the tools which are convenient for you of your choice.
 I simply created this repository for people who want to have a better control in their workflow like myself.

+Of course, you can also read the official documentation: https://github.com/tmux/tmux or https://tmux.info/docs/getting-started

+But if you don't want to read everything, and simply dive into it, you can refer to this repository.

+---

 *Have fun!